thoughtspot/thoughtspot.github.io/_end-user/search/monitor-expert.md

 title: ["Manage expert requests"]

-last_updated: 08/01/2019
+last_updated: 11/19/2019
-summary: "You can monitor and manage Ask and Expert requests, both as a requester and as an expert."
+summary: "You can monitor and manage Ask an Expert requests, both as a requester and as an expert."
 sidebar: mydoc_sidebar
 toc: true
 permalink: /:collection/:path.html